The benefits of registration

 - Avoiding a late fee - landlords who register their tenancy within one calendar month of the tenancy commencing or annually within one calendar month of the anniversary of the tenancy commencement, re-register a continuing tenancy, avoid paying a late fee.

 Once the tenancy registration has been fully processed by the RTB and paid in full by the landlord, both landlord and tenant(s) will receive a letter, confirming the tenancy has been registered.
 Letters of confirmation are issued by e-mail or post, depending on the preferred method of communication chosen by the landlord.
 Typically letters to the tenants are issued by post, unless the RTB has received a request to do so by email.
 Tenancy confirmation letters are important documents and should be kept in a safe place as landlords and tenants, may need to refer to it during the tenancy or after the tenancy has ended.
-Confirmation letters can be requested and obtained via web chat on this website.
+Confirmation letters can be requested and obtained via our contact centre.

 Landlords may use the confirmation letter as a receipt for payment of the registration fee, where appropriate.
 Landlords may be requested to provide this confirmation letter to the Revenue Commissioners when seeking mortgage interest relief on residential properties.
 Tenants may require proof of their tenancy for other State Agencies – the confirmation letter may be required for this purpose also.